HL7/US-Core/input/pagecontent/conformance-expectations.md

 To claim conformance to a US Core Profile US Core Servers **SHALL**:

-  - Be able to populate all profile data elements that have a minimum cardinality >= 1 and/or flagged as *Must Support* as defined by that profile’s StructureDefinition.
+  - Be able to populate all profile data elements that mandatory - in other words, have a minimum cardinality >= 1 -  and/or flagged as *Must Support* as defined by that profile’s StructureDefinition.
   - Conform to the [US Core Server Capability Statement] expectations for that profile’s type.

+### The Must Support View

+  Each profile provide a formal view of all the Must Support Elements in a tree under the awkwardly named "Snapshot Table (Must Support)".
+All the elements presented in the view are mandatory and must support elements for conformance to the profile and include the US Core Profile and any inherited must support elements.

+### Mandatory Elements

+  When an element is mandatory (min=1), the data is expected to always be present.
+Very rarely it may not be and we have provided [specific guidance] when the data is missing.
+The convention in this guide is to mark all min=1 elements as must support unless the are nested under optional element.

-### Must Support
+### Must Support Elements

 For querying and reading US Core Profiles, *Must Support* on any profile data element **SHALL** be interpreted as follows (see the [Future of US Core] page for writing and updating US Core Profiles.) :